kubernetes-csi/csi-driver-smb/known-issues.md

  - Behaviour

-`NodePublishVolume` restages CIFS using `nodePublishSecretRef` secrets or the process-local Stage cache. mkdir of `globalmount` is not a fix: bind-mounting an empty directory starts the pod on an empty volume.
+`NodePublishVolume` restages CIFS using `nodePublishSecretRef` secrets, the process-local Stage cache, or the optional `volumeAttributes.secretname` and `volumeAttributes.secretnamespace` Secret. mkdir of `globalmount` is not a fix: bind-mounting an empty directory starts the pod on an empty volume.
 A stale pod bind after restage is unmounted.
 Kernel CIFS tree-connect Maximal Access reuse is not fixed in-driver.

  - Workaround

-Set `nodePublishSecretRef` to the same secret as `nodeStageSecretRef` so `NodePublishVolume` can restage after a node-plugin restart.
+Set `nodePublishSecretRef` to the same Secret as `nodeStageSecretRef`.
+Alternatively, set both recovery-only volume attributes to that Secret's name and namespace.
+Existing PVs do not require these optional fields for normal Stage and Publish operations.
 Use a unique `volumeHandle` per volume.